aws/jsii/gh-pages/content/specification/2-type-system.md

 In the _jsii_ type model, `object` indicates a block of structured data that can be shared by-value across the process boundary.
 As a consequence, they may not include any method.

+!!! bug "Unimplemented"
-> :construction: This type is called `Json` in the current implementation.
+    This type is called `Json` in the current implementation.

+!!! question
-> :question: The by-value nature of `object` is problematic because **TypeScript** makes no guarantee with respects to
-> the absence of methods on `object`, and properties may be dynamic.
+    The by-value nature of `object` is problematic because **TypeScript** makes no guarantee with respects to the absence of methods on `object`, and properties may be dynamic.

 ### Promises